cancerit/cgpBinCounts/README.md

 * freq - Frequency of alleleA in population.

 The tools in this package don't require the ``REF`` or ``rsID`` values to be present (use ``.``).

+The file can be gzip compressed or native.